meetamjadsaeed/Royalty-Free-Music/README.md

 A tool for Downloading the Royalty Free Music

 <h1>Music Hub</h1>
-<p>Music Hub is a free and open-source web application that allows users to download copyright-free music in various genres and styles.
+<p>Music Hub is a free and open-source web application created in Next.js 12, with Ant Design, TypeScript, Node.js, Express, and MongoDB.
+It allows users to download copyright-free music in various genres and styles.
 The app features a search function that enables users to quickly find the type of music they are looking for, as well as audio previews of each track, so users can listen to a sample before downloading.</p>
 <h2>Features</h2>
 <h3>User Accounts</h3>
 <p>Music Hub allows users to create accounts, which they can use to create playlists, save their favorite tracks, and access their download history.</p>